menu

 Demographics

-The population of Linn has a very low overall level of education: only 8.40% of people over 25 hold a 4-year college degree or higher.
+The citizens of Linn have a very low rate of college education: just 8.40% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Linn in 2022 was $21,034, which is low income relative to Texas and the nation.
 This equates to an annual income of $84,136 for a family of four.
 However, Linn contains both very wealthy and poor people as well.
 Linn also has one of the higher rates of people living in poverty in the nation, with 34.91% of its population below the federal poverty line.